-The DC region’s most acclaimed jazz musicians are returning to the ever-popular Jazz in The Parks on the Great Lawn this summer.
-Bring your neighbors and friends for the city’s favorite laid-back summer evenings.
-Bring your own picnic, blanket and refreshments, and enjoy popular food trucks.
+The region’s most acclaimed jazz musicians are returning to the ever-popular Jazz in The Parks on the Great Lawn this summer – this year, with five concerts due to popular demand.
+Bring your neighbors and friends for the city’s favorite laid-back summer evenings – listed by Washingtonian magazine as one of the area’s top five outdoor spots to listen to live music just last year!
+Bring your own picnic, blanket and refreshments, and enjoy popular local food vendors and giveaways.

-The events start at 5 pm with favorite children’s performer Baba Ras D (get ready to dance!), followed at 6 pm by the headliners listed below.
+The events start at 5 pm with a children’s performer (get ready to dance!), followed at 6 pm by the headliners listed below (unless otherwise noted).